ButtonwoodSubmit a Bug

 All code of Buttonwood can be found at https://github.com/buttonwood-protocol.
 However, only those in the Assets in Scope table are considered as in-scope of the bug bounty program.

-Once deployed on mainnet, the smart contract addresses will be included in this bug bounty program.
+Once deployed on mainnet, the smart contract addresses can be found at https://docs.prl.one/buttonwood/developers/deployed-contracts/ethereum-mainnet.

 Only files in the parent "contracts" folder for both of the assets listed in this table are in scope.